pypa/pipenv/docs/advanced.rst

 ☤ Community Integrations
 ------------------------

-There are a range of community-maintained plugins and extensions available for a range of editors and IDEs.
+There are a range of community-maintained plugins and extensions available for a range of editors and IDEs, as well as different products which integrate with Pipenv projects:

 - `Heroku <https://heroku.com/python>`_
 - `Platform.sh <https://platform.sh/hosting/python>`_